Kavarenshko/plp-mtu-discovery/README.md

 ### UDP mode

-The same algorithm applies to UDP packets, but you need to run a small server (*test_udp.py*) on your receiving host in order to send back acknowledgment messages.
+The same algorithm applies to UDP packets, but you need to run a server (*udp_server.py*) on your receiving host in order to send back acknowledgment messages.

 ### Compiling & Running

-As of today, this program has been tested on various Linux distributions.
-It should also work on OSX, will update as soon as I test it.
+This program should run fine on most Linux distributions.
+Work to support OS X is underway.
 ```
 gcc -Wall -Wextra mtu_discovery.c mtu.c -o plpmtu
 ```